 Acronyms in medicine are often a hoot.
 We have the four-drug combination called FOLFIRINOX for advanced pancreatic cancer (ductal adenocarcinoma of the pancreas).
 Recently, here at Pancreatica we reported on a study of a three-drug version of the above termed: OFF.
 Now comes a review of the regimen of S-1 plus oxaliplatin by Japanese researchers, which combination they term: SOX.
 In a sense SOX is very similar to OFF, as both regimens essentially involve the coupling of a thymidylate synthase inhibitor (TS-inhibitor) together with oxaliplatin (platinum drug) for advanced pancreatic cancer.
 Also, essentially both of these drug combinations are each abbreviated forms of the FOLFIRINOX drug regimen.

 S-1 is given orally, and is a formulation of the chemo drug tegafur with added modulators: gimeracil and oteracil.
 S-1 is a TS-inhibitor, and a pro-drug of fluorouracil which functionally becomes 5-FU when metabolized.
-It has been studied extensively in Japan, and there has been approved for use in treatment of stomach cancer, colo-rectal cancer, biliary cancer, head and neck cancer, non-small cell lung cancer, metastatic breast cancer, and pancreatic cancer.
+It has been studied extensively in Japan, and there has been approved for use in treatment of stomach cancer, colorectal cancer, biliary cancer, head and neck cancer, non-small cell lung cancer, metastatic breast cancer, AND pancreatic cancer.
 S-1 is also under study in the U.S.